svelte-add/svelte-add/CONTRIBUTING.md

 -   stop development server (if running)
 -   duplicate existing adder folder, and make some minor modification (like package name)
 -   add your adder to one of the categories in [`./packages/config/adders/official.ts`](./packages/config/adders/official.ts)
--   start development server `pnpm build:dev`
+-   start development server `pnpm dev`
 -   You are good to go - you can now change whatever is required for your adder.

 ## test a adder